 By default, Veeam Backup for Microsoft Azure launches minimum 1 and maximum 5 worker instances depending on the number of Azure resources processed while performing a backup or restore operation.
 Each worker instance can process only one Azure VM or SQL database at a time.
 If the number of VMs and databases that must be processed exceeds the maximum number of worker instances specified in the worker configuration, the VMs and databases exceeding this limit are queued.

 At the Worker Profiles step of the wizard, you can modify the default number of worker instances to reduce the amount of processing time, and choose profiles that will be used to launch worker instances in the selected regions to boost operational performance.

 - In the Backup operations section, click Edit Settings.

 - In the Choose worker configuration window, do the following:

-- In the Keep minimum field, specify the number of workers that Veeam Backup for Microsoft Azure will launch in the selected regions after you finish working with the wizard.
+- In the Minimum workers field, specify the number of workers that Veeam Backup for Microsoft Azure will launch in the selected regions after you finish working with the wizard.

-- In the Keep maximum field, specify the maximum number of workers that Veeam Backup for Microsoft Azure can launch and use simultaneously to process Azure resources in the selected regions during backup and restore operations.
+- In the Maximum workers field, specify the maximum number of workers that Veeam Backup for Microsoft Azure can launch and use simultaneously to process Azure resources in the selected regions during backup and restore operations.